oceanprotocol/ocean.py/READMEs/services.md

 ## Introduction

 Ocean uses these off-chain services:
-* [Ocean Provider](https://github.com/oceanprotocol/provider) for data services.
-A REST API run to serve download and compute service requests.
+* [Ocean Provider](https://github.com/oceanprotocol/provider) is for data services.
+Specifically, it's a REST API serving download and compute service requests.
 Run by marketplace or the data publisher.
-* [Ocean Aquarius](https://github.com/oceanprotocol/aquarius) metadata cache.
-A REST API that caches on-chain metadata, to aid search.
-Typically run by a marketplace.
+* [Ocean Aquarius](https://github.com/oceanprotocol/aquarius) is metadata cache REST API.
+This helps to aid search in marketplaces.

 We now describe how to use these.